thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-the obligations incumbent upon it under a judgment rendered by the Court, the Security Council may upon application by the other State, party to the same case, make recommendations or decide upon measures to be taken to give effect to the judg- ment.
-It must be acknowledged, however, that the United Nations Charter does not otherwise allow the use of force, collectively or individually, for the enforcement of inter- national law in general.[^29/1] Under Article 2 paragraph 4 of the Charter, Member States are to refrain from the threat or use of force against the territorial integrity or political inde- pendence of any State, or in any other manner inconsistent with the Purposes of the United Nations.
-The right of self- defence permitted to Member States by Article 51 of the Charter is only against an actual armed attack.
-These pro- visions have restricted the liberty formerly enjoyed by States to use forcible measures, short of war, such as retorsion and reprisals (_see_ Chapter 16, _post._), or to go further and resort to war in order to induce other States to fulfil their international
+the obligations incumbent upon it under a judgment rendered by the Court, the Security Council may upon application by the other State, party to the same case, make recommendations or decide upon measures to be taken to give effect to the judgment.
+It must be acknowledged, however, that the United Nations Charter does not otherwise allow the use of force, collectively or individually, for the enforcement of international law in general.[^29/1] Under Article 2 paragraph 4 of the Charter, Member States are to refrain from the threat or use of force against the territorial integrity or political independence of any State, or in any other manner inconsistent with the Purposes of the United Nations.
+The right of self-defence permitted to Member States by Article 51 of the Charter is only against an actual armed attack.
+These provisions have restricted the liberty formerly enjoyed by States to use forcible measures, short of war, such as retorsion and reprisals (_see_ Chapter 16, _post._), or to go further and resort to war in order to induce other States to fulfil their international